nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 The second part is to load the .NET **nanoFramework** image in the board flash.
 The best way is to use the [nano Firmware Flasher (nanoff)](https://github.com/nanoframework/nanoFirmwareFlasher) tool.
 This is a .NET Core CLI command tool.

-### Note: the [.netcore 3.1 Runtime and .netcore 3.1 SDK](https://dotnet.microsoft.com/download) must be installed, and the VC++ 2010 x86 redistributable may required installing on your PC in certain circumstances.
+### Note: the [.netcore 3.1 Runtime and .netcore 3.1 SDK](https://dotnet.microsoft.com/download) must be installed, and the VC++ 2010 x86 redistributable may required installing on your PC in certain circumstances

 1. Install [nanoff](https://github.com/nanoframework/nanoFirmwareFlasher).